SPRINGFIELD LAKE SHORE IMPROVEMENT ASSOCIATION

 - Manner of Election and Terms:

-- The balance of Directors shall be elected and present at any of the Board of Directors meetings subsequent to the vacancy by majority vote of the members present.
+b.
+The balance of Directors shall be elected at the annual meeting by majority vote of the members present.
 One-third of the Directors shall be elected each year for a term of three years or until their successor has been elected.

 - The Nominating Committee, acting in accordance with article X, Section 1 of these Bylaws, shall present to the membership not less than seven nor more than thirty days before the Annual Meeting one nomination for each seat on the Board which is vacant or is about to expire.
 Additional nominations may be made from the floor at the Annual Meeting.
 Nominees to the Board of Directors should represent, when feasible, all geographic areas of the Lake.